shhhhong/Pb_radiation/README.md

-## MyExampleB1-Extended: Pb Radiation Study with Geant4
+## MyExampleB1-Extended: Detector Radiation Study with Geant4

-This project extends the official Geant4 B1 example for radiation transport studies in Pb material.
+This project extends the official Geant4 B1 example for radiation transport studies in BGO material.
 It introduces additional scoring and trajectory analysis capabilities with ROOT output.

 ⸻